ranedk/tuts/kotlin/kotlintuts/README.md

 textView.text = data
 ```
 if `fail()` returns nothing, then data becomes `Unit` and it will throw error when you try assigning textView.text to data, since it expects a `CharSequence`

 if `fail()` returns `Nothing`, then data becomes a subtype of `String` called `Nothing` and it works without throwing a NullPointerException
 So the return type of fail() should be `Nothing`

->Note: If you want to create a immutable list of empty Strings e.g.return someInputArray?.filterNotNull() ?: emptyArray()
+>**Note** If you want to create a immutable list of empty Strings e.g.return someInputArray?.filterNotNull() ?: emptyArray()
 > Instead of creating a empty list of Nulls and then getting into NullPointer hell, use emptyList or emptyArray, which creates a list/array of "Nothing", which can be used to assign to a pointer expecting a list of String

+> Exception handling in Java is painful, the existence of `Nothing` makes it easier and more like other modern languages.

 ## Operators